dummy-ilh/MINE/Regression/LR/Ch10_Heteroscedasticity.md

 where $df$ equals the number of terms in the expanded auxiliary regression (here, 5: $x_1,x_2,x_1^2,x_2^2,x_1x_2$). **Trade-off:** White's test is more flexible but requires substantially more data relative to the number of auxiliary terms — with only 5 observations and 5 auxiliary predictors (plus intercept), this dataset has zero degrees of freedom left for White's test, illustrating concretely why White's test is a large-sample tool; it isn't attempted here for that reason.

+**In plain words:** Breusch-Pagan only checks "does noise level rise or fall in a straight line as $x_1$ or $x_2$ increases?"
+White's test checks a richer set of patterns too — like "does noise spike specifically when *both* $x_1$ and $x_2$ are high together" (a cross-product effect), or "does noise follow a curve rather than a straight line" (a squared-term effect).
+The catch is that testing for more possible patterns means you need more data to have any statistical power left over — and with just 5 data points and 5 things to test, there's literally no room left to run the test at all.
+This is a clean, honest illustration of why White's test is described as a "large-sample" tool — it's not being skipped out of laziness, the math genuinely can't be done here.

 ---

 ## 10.4 Remedy 1 — Weighted Least Squares (WLS)